medavidallsop/pb4wp/plugin-name/readme.txt

 == Screenshots ==

-1. This screenshot description corresponds to screenshot-1.(extension).
-Screenshots are stored in the /assets folder.
+1. This screenshot description corresponds to screenshot-1.(extension) in a WordPress.org plugin repository.
-2. This is the second screenshot
+2. This is the second screenshot deescription.

 == Changelog ==